Published On: Jun 05 2013 01:38:47 PM CDTUpdated On: Jun 06 2013 12:55:44 PM CDT

 Donald Sterling: In April 2014, then-Los Angeles Clippers owner Sterling was suspended from the NBA for life and fined the maximum $2.5 million after a league investigation determined racist comments on a recording were indeed made by Sterling.
 Sterling was also forced to sell the team.

-Alex Rodriguez: New York Yankees slugger Alex Rodriguez and Major League Baseball are negotiating a deal that would result in a lengthy suspension instead of a permanent ban for his use of performance-enhancing drugs and for allegedly coercing a witness in MLB's drug investigation, ESPN reports.
+Alex Rodriguez: New York Yankees slugger Alex Rodriguez and Major League Baseball was suspended for the entire 2014 season for his use of performance-enhancing drugs and for allegedly coercing a witness in MLB's drug investigation.

 Lance Armstrong: In June 2012, the seven-time Tour de France winner and cancer survivor was accused of doping and stripped of his many titles.
 In January 2013, after years of denials, he admitted to taking banned substances in an interview with Oprah Winfrey.

 O.J.
 Simpson: While the Heisman Trophy winner and former NFL star was acquitted of double murder during the most publicized trial of all time, Simpson now sits in prison convicted of robbery.

 Pete Rose: In 2004, the former Cincinnati Reds player and manager admitted to betting on baseball games after years of accusations.
 Rose was ruled ineligible for the Hall of Fame in 1989 due to the accusations.